Phonovision

 The first of the January 1928 discs is very poor in picture quality.
 The lighting arrangement for all the recordings is demonstrated well on this disc.
 As the head moves towards the 'camera', the subject appears to move from total darkness into a pool of strong light.

 Showing none of the faults of their partner, the second and third January 1928 discs show quite agile head movement of the same subject.
 Detail is good enough to show the eyes opening and closing.
-The subject, possibly "Wally" Fowlkes (The name Wally is scratched on the disc surface) turns and rocks his head from side to side, and looks up and down.
+The subject, possibly ‘Wally’ Fowlkes (The name Wally is scratched on the disc surface) turns and rocks his head from side to side, and looks up and down.
+Wally was a general hand who came from the soap works of Oliver Hutchinson (Baird’s business partner).

 RWT115-3 28th March 1928 - "Miss Pounsford"